-(Part 3 of 3 in The interviews from my perspective)
+(Part 3 of 4 in series, The interviews from my perspective)

 I met Dylan Johanson in 2013.
 I went to an ADAPT certification course at Kutztown University run by Parkour Generations, and Dylan came down from upstate New York.
 He hadn’t really had a chance to train with a lot of other people, so this was the first time that he had had a chance to be in a group of roughly 27 candidates for the course, which was enormous.
 He was just so happy.
 He was basically running, jumping or laughing the whole time because he had never found such a large group of people with the same passion.